 Medical payments and PIP coverage

-This coverage pays to fix your vehicle from damage resulting from colliding with a stationary object or other vehicle.
+This coverage pays to fix your vehicle for damage resulting from colliding with a stationary object or other vehicle.
 You have to pay a deductible and the rest of the damage will be paid by collision coverage.

 Coverage for liability

 Liability insurance provides protection from damage that occurs to other people or property that is your fault.
 This insurance protects YOU from claims by other people.
 Liability doesn’t cover your injuries or vehicle damage.

 Coverage consists of three different limits, bodily injury for each person, bodily injury for the entire accident, and a limit for property damage.
 You might see limits of 25/50/25 that translate to a limit of $25,000 per injured person, a limit of $50,000 in injury protection per accident, and property damage coverage for $25,000.
 Another option is a combined single limit or CSL, which provides one coverage limit rather than limiting it on a per-person basis.

 Liability coverage pays for things like bail bonds, loss of income, medical services and attorney fees.
 How much coverage you buy is your choice, but buy as large an amount as possible.